You

 (Note: Amazon Prime has a free 30 day trial, watch some entirely free edited movies!)

 Play it My way is Free, you can use it as long as you like without paying a dime.
 Some people would like to "support the cause" and soon we will be offering a "premium subscription" option (that goes alongside the free one) for $4/month (filters are the same for either).
+This will come with heightened customer support, access to advanced features, and option to vote for which movies we edit next.

 Contact us if you'd like to start a premium subscription and help everyone out!